 Moving from data communication to secure ranging allows the spatial context capability to be utilized by a variety of applications, including hands-free access control, location-based services, and device-to-device (peer-to-peer) services.

 Building on the IEEE Foundation

-The starting point for UWB technology is the IEEE standard 802.15.4 and the currently under development 802.15.4z amendment.
+The starting point for UWB technology is the IEEE standard 802.15.4 and the IEEE 802.15.4z-2020 Amendment 1.
+This Amendment 1 is the IEEE standard for low-rate wireless networks that covers enhanced ultra-wideband (UWB) physical layers (PHYs) and associated ranging techniques.
 The 802.15.4 standard is widely used in a variety of applications that use ranging capabilities, such as High Rate PHY (HRP) and Low Rate PHY (LRP).
 In general, the IEEE 802.15.4 standard defines the PHY, MAC, and sublayers, with a focus on low-data-rate wireless connectivity and precision ranging.
 Different PHYs are defined for devices operating in various license-free brands in various geographic regions.

 In January 2018, in response to demand for enhanced operation, the 802.15.4z task group was established to define the PHY and MAC layers for HRP and LRP.
 IEEE 802.15.4z is focusing on additional coding and preamble options, as well as improvements to existing modulations to increase the integrity and accuracy of ranging measurements, with a typical range of up 200 meters for the radio.
 Definition of an element that supports additional information will facilitate the exchange of ranging information.